 Idaho Power must meet those changing needs as they happen 24/7, 365 days per year.
 In addition, we are required to integrate the energy from resources such as wind, where the output can also change quickly and unexpectedly.
 Federal law requires Idaho Power to purchase all energy produced by many of these renewable-energy generators regardless of system conditions and need, often at a higher price than our own resources and/or the market.
 In order to match generation with load, we increase or decrease the energy produced from our own resources, and/or purchase or sell energy on the market.

-The chart below shows which resources are contributing to meet our customers’ changing energy demand.
+The chart below shows which resources are contributing to meet constantly changing energy demand.
 Note how different generation resources vary their generation each hour, as generation from resources, such as wind, increase or decrease, to meet the energy demands of the system.
-In a typical year, hydroelectric power provides about half of the energy delivered to our customers.
-For more details about where your electricity comes from, visit our fuel mix page.
+Hydroelectric power provided nearly half of the energy delivered to our customers in 2017.
+For more details, see Energy Sources and Electricity Delivered to Customers.

 Click on a bar below to get detailed hourly output from each generation resource.